Triston Casas Preview, Player Props: Red Sox vs. Rays

 Triston Casas At The Plate

-- Among the qualified hitters, he ranks 58th in batting average, while his on-base percentage ranks 18th and he is 20th in slugging.
+- Among qualified hitters in MLB play, he ranks 55th in batting average, 14th in on-base percentage, and 20th in slugging.

-- Casas enters this game on a eight-game hitting streak.
-During his last games, he's hitting .450 with two homers.
+- Casas will look to extend his nine-game hitting streak.
+He's batting .368 with two homers during his last outings.

-- Casas has had at least one RBI in 30.3% of his games this season (37 of 122), with two or more RBI 18 times (14.8%).
-He has also accounted for three or more of his team's runs in three contests.
+- In 30.9% of his games this season, Casas has driven in at least one run.
+In 18 of those games (14.6%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in three contests.

-- In 53 of 122 games this year, he has scored, and 10 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.